-As of June 5, 2013, the Borough has contracted with Waste Management to begin “Single Stream Recycling”.
+The Borough has contracted with Blue Diamond for “Single Stream Recycling”.
 The recycling will be picked up every Wednesday and all items can be put out every week.
 That means that cardboard, paper, glass, tin, plastic and aluminum can all be placed in the same recycling container and it will be picked up every Wednesday.

 Click here to print a flyer on single stream recycling.

 Paper materials include catalogs, newspapers, telephone books, magazines, office and school paper.
 Recyclable paper placed in plastic bags will not be accepted.
 Please do not include laminated or vegetative materials with your paper recyclables.